 Chemical Engineering» open the printable degree» search for more Areas of Study

-Chemical Engineering is concerned with the processing of gases, liquids and solids for the purpose of producing everyday products from toothpaste to steel, while also applying skills to solve environmental problems.
-Chemical engineering is at the forefront of efforts to address the most significant issues facing the international community in the 21st Century; the provision of potable water, overcoming greenhouse gas emissions, and the establishment of clean energy sources.
-It is a key engineering discipline, which combines knowledge of basic chemistry, physics and mathematics with engineering principles and real world economic considerations.
+The Bachelor of Chemical Engineering is concerned with the processing of gases, liquids and solids for the purpose of producing everyday products, while also applying skills to solve environmental problems.
+Areas of study address such issues as the provision of water, reducing greenhouse gases, and the establishment of clean energy production techniques.
+It combines knowledge of basic chemistry, physics, and mathematics with engineering principles and real-world economic considerations.

 Note: Mathematics is an essential element of this degree and it is highly recommended that students have an awareness of maths at either the Band 5 or HSC Extension 1 level.
 Also take note that this degree has a compulsory 12 week industrial experience element necessary for graduation.